AlexMulder1/Game-Clicker/README.md

 - Finishing the sprites for everything that's unsprited.
 (THIS COMES LAST.)
 - The possible addition of new modes later down the line.
 (Permanent Bug Buster???)
 - Adding new click-based achievements. [√]
 - Fixing a tutorial sequence break that occurs when buying 2 or more arcade machines, then clicking.
-Also added a tidbit on controller upgrades & how to get them. [√]
+Also added a tidbit on controller upgrades & how to get them.
+Third, made the line asking you to buy arcade machines adaptive to how many you currently have. [√]
 - Changing the unlock requirement of the controller upgrades to require clicks instead of money to encourage the player to click more as well as making the upgrade easier to obtain. [√]
 - Adding additional details about MPS in the console descriptions. [√]
 - Nerfing the spawn rates for both bugs & viruses. [√]